gnatsnapper/PMQ/README.md

 ```php
 echo pmq_receive($mq);
 ```
-If there are no messages and blocking is set on the connection mq_receive will block until there are message on the queue, add a timeout (seconds) to avoid blocking:
+If there are no messages and blocking is set on the connection pmq_receive will block until there are messages on the queue, add a timeout (seconds) to avoid blocking:

 ```php
 pmq_receive($mq,5);